JaimeStill/learning-azure/notes/aks.md

 `matchExpressions` | A list of node selector requirements by node's labels.
 `key` | The label key that the selector applies to.
 The key is `kubernetes.azure.com/scalesetpriority`.
 `operator` | Represents a key's relationship to a set of values.
 Valid operators are `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt` and `Lt`.
 `values` | Represents the value part of the node label key-value pair that is specified on the node.
-On a spot node pool with a key-value pair of `kubernetes.azure.com/scaelsetpriority:spot`, teh value is spot.
+On a spot node pool with a key-value pair of `kubernetes.azure.com/scaelsetpriority:spot`, the value is spot.